chop-dbhi/django-pdfappend/README.md

 ### Mandatory Environment Variables

 * SECRET_KEY: Set your Django secret key
+* ALLOWED_HOST: Set the host this Django instance can serve.
+Default is "*" , which may not be desirable from a security perspective.

 ### Optional Environment Variables
+* DJANGO_DEBUG: Django debug mode.
+Default is False.
 * LOGGING_ENABLED: Enable logging to the console
 * ELASTICSEARCH_HOST: Enable logging to an Elasticsearch server
 * ELASTICSEARCH_PORT: Override default Elasticsearch port of 9200